Evidences of low-diffusion bubbles around Galactic pulsars: Inverse Compton Scattering halos at TeV energies

 \section{Inverse Compton Scattering halos at TeV energies}

 In this section we illustrate how the $\gamma$-ray flux selects the most promising pulsars with a detectable ICS halo.
 First, we predict the number of ICS halos that could be detected by HAWC, HESS and CTA as a function of the efficiency $\eta$.
+The number of expected ICS halos detections with HAWC, HESS and CTA has been recently calculated in \cite{Sudoh:2019lav}.
+Their model uses different assumptions with respect to ours.
+In particular, instead of computing the extended ICS flux for each source, they rescale the observed Geminga gamma-ray flux to all the sources, assuming they are "Gemiga-like" systems.
+Moreover, their results for the cumulative number of detections vary by about one order of magnitude according to the choice of the pulsar rotational period and the alignment of the pulsar jet.
+Therefore, their results are not easily comparable with ours.